 What qualifications does a vein specialist have?

 The specialist in vein disease is called a phlebologist.
 This additional title may be worn by specialists who have received a respective further education in that field.
-Mrs. Dr. Med.
-Frauke Welke- Reichwein and Dr. med.
-Mark Steinert, are our vein specialists at the Laser Medicine Center Rhine-Ruhr.
+Mrs. Dr. med.
+Maren Stoffels-Weindorf is our vein specialist at the Laser Medicine Center Rhine-Ruhr.

 What examinations does the vein specialist do?